DuendeInexistente/Cirque/README.md

 16/10/17: Players have found [something](https://duendeinexistente.gitbooks.io/cirque/content/World.svg), and received the wooden diaries, which still aren't fully finished.

 22/12/17: Made a few small corrections and tweaked the index (Visible in the sidebar) in preparation for adding new content.

+27/12/17: I wave off the year with new content.